Managing RackConnect v2.0 network policies

 I’ve written my own software firewall rules.
 What will happen to them?

-All software firewall rules should be managed using network policies.
+All software firewall rules should be managed by using network policies.
 RackConnect automation rebuilds the entire firewall ruleset when it updates a system.
 As a result, any custom software firewall rules not created by network policies are overwritten.

 Why am I limited to port ranges of 100 or fewer ports?

 Because of a technical limitation in Windows Firewall that prevents port-range rules from being executed in the correct order, a separate firewall rule must be created for every port in the range.
 For network policies such as Cloud Server Name-Match rules, which allow multiple source systems, the number of rules created on each destination server can be as large as the number of ports allowed multiplied by the number of systems allowed.
-In an effort to prevent Windows servers from becoming so overloaded with firewall rules that they become unresponsive, we limit network policies to port ranges of 100 or fewer ports.
+To prevent Windows servers from becoming so overloaded with firewall rules that they become unresponsive, we limit network policies to port ranges of 100 or fewer ports.

 How should I set up network policies for use with Cloud Monitoring?